 I moved to Hamilton in 2007 from South Auckland where I was a primary school teacher.

 I then decided that I needed a change in career and since I’ve always loved animals, I headed back to tech and studied to be a Veterinary Nurse.
-I have a lovely husband, 2 giant breed dogs and 6 cats(!) at home, that keep me busy and out of mischief.
+I have a lovely husband and 6 cats(!) at home, that keep me busy and out of mischief.

-I am one of the newer members of the Newstead team, having completed my Vet Nursing certificate in 2011.
+I completed my Vet Nursing certificate in 2011.
 Hamilton has always been my home town, my previous employment was in childcare, but when my children (I have 3), outgrew that stage of life, I decided to try something new – my love for animals drew me in this direction.

-I have 2 dogs and 3 cats – 2 of them I have acquired since beginning at Newstead and a turtle named Squirt.
+I have 3 dogs and 3 cats and a turtle named Murtle.
 I love coming to work and never knowing what the day may bring.

 I was born in the Waikato and moved around a few cities in the North Island with my family, before finally settling in Auckland.
 I had always wanted to work with animals, so when I finished high school I attended Unitec in 1997 and gained my vet nursing qualification.

 I worked in a small animal practice for a year before starting work at the Auckland SPCA.
 I gained a huge amount of experience there that then lead me to Massey University Vet school, where I was a vet nurse tutor in the surgical department.
 This was an amazing place to work and once again I gained copious amounts of experience.
 I then headed overseas in 2005 for my OE where I met my husband, Gabe while locuming at the RSPCA in London.
 I continued to locum in small animal practices, referral centres and emergency clinics around England, until we planted ourselves in Bristol for 2 years, where I worked at an after hours emergency and charity hospital.
 In 2008 we both moved back to NZ to raise a family.
-Now we are happily established on a lifestyle block with our 3 children, 3 cats, 2 dog, 2 rabbits and fish.
+Now we are happily established on a lifestyle block with our 3 children and loads of pets.
 After being out of nursing for a couple of years while having our kids, it feels great being back in the vet industry and I love working with such an awesome team at Newstead.
 Every day brings a new, exciting challenge!